|

 world: and does, by His own presence and Spirit, according to His promise, make

 them effectual thereunto.
+25.4 This catholic

 Church has been sometimes more, sometimes less visible.